-I-6: Payment for Rent and Food Expenses of an Unrelated Live-In Caregiver

-Reimbursement for the Rent and Food Expenses of an Unrelated Live-In Personal Caregiver.
-Select one:

-- No. The State does not reimburse for the rent and food expenses of an unrelated live-in personal caregiver who resides in the same household as the participant. - Yes.
+pendix I : Financial Accountability - -6: Payment for Rent and Food Expenses of an Unrelated Live-In Caregiver Reimburs ement for the Rent and Food Expenses of an Unrelated Live-In Personal Caregiver.
+Select one: No. The State does not reimburse for the rent and food expenses of an unrelated live-in personal caregiver who resides in the same household as the participant. ( : : : Yes.
 Per 42 CFR §441.310(a)(2)(ii), the State will claim FFP for the additional costs of rent and food that can be reasonably attributed to an unrelated live-in personal caregiver who resides in the same household as the waiver participant.
-The State describes its coverage of live-in caregiver in Appendix C-3 and the costs attributable to rent and food for the live-in caregiver are reflected separately in the computation of factor D (cost of waiver services) in Appendix J. FFP for rent and food for a live-in caregiver will not be claimed when the participant lives in the caregiver's home or in a residence that is owned or leased by the provider of Medicaid services.

-The following is an explanation of: (a) the method used to apportion the additional costs of rent and food attributable to the unrelated live-in personal caregiver that are incurred by the individual served on the waiver and (b) the method used to reimburse these costs:

-I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (1 of 5)

-- a.
-Co-Payment Requirements.
-Specify whether the State imposes a co-payment or similar charge upon waiver participants for waiver services.
-These charges are calculated per service and have the effect of reducing the total computable claim for federal financial participation.
-Select one: - No. The State does not impose a co-payment or similar charge upon participants for waiver services. - Yes.
-The State imposes a co-payment or similar charge upon participants for one or more waiver services. - i.
+The State describes its coverage of live-in caregiver in Appendix C-3 and the costs attributable to rent and food for the live-in caregiver are reflected separately in the computation of factor D (cost of waiver services) in Appendix J. FFP for rent and food for a live-in caregiver will not be claimed when the participant lives in the caregiver's home or in a residence that is owned or leased by the provider of Medicaid services. to the ollowing is an explanation of: (a) the method used to apportion the additional costs of rent and food attributable unrelated live-in personal caregiver that are incurred by the individual served on the waiver and (b) the method to reimburse these costs: ^ pendix I : Financial Accountability I. -7: Participant Co-Payments for Waiver Services and Other Cost Sharing (1 of 5) participa ment Requirements.
+Specify whether the State imposes a co-payment or similar charge upon waiver ants for waiver services.
+These charges are calculated per service and have the effect of reducing the total able claim for federal financial participation.
+Select one: ● No .
+The State does not impose a co-payment or similar charge upon participants for waiver services.
+O Ye s.
+The State imposes a co-payment or similar charge upon participants for one or more waiver services. i.
 Co-Pay Arrangement.

-Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applies):

-Charges Associated with the Provision of Waiver Services (if any are checked, complete Items I-7-a-ii through I-7-a-iv):
+Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applies Charges Associated with the Provision of Waiver Services (if any are checked, complete Items I-7-a-ii through I-7-a-iv): Nominal deductible Coinsurance Coinsurance Co-Payment Coinsurance Coinsurance Co-Payment Coinsurance Co-Payment Other charge

-- Nominal deductible

-- Coinsurance

-- Co-Payment

-- Other charge